We cannot thank you enough for serving our country!

 NOTE : This exemption may be transferred to, or applied for by, the un-remarried widow(er) of a disabled veteran or the un-remarried spouse of a US service member killed in action.

 The Georgia Department of Revenue is proud to be able to offer current and retired military members specialty license plates to honor your service.

 License plates are available for Air Force, Army, Coast Guard, Marine, Navy, National Guard and US Reserves, as well as specific plates for veterans who are recognized for their service above and beyond.
 Samples of available plates are available at the DOR’s website.

-Only individuals with permanent disabilities are eligible for disabled plates, which must be applied for in person.
-You must also meet the same requirements as above:
+Only individuals with permanent disabilities are eligible for disabled plates and this must be done in person.
+You must meet the same requirements as above:

 A disabled person’s license plate costs $20 plus any other fees and penalties which may apply, including ad valorem tax and TAVT if applicable.

 If the vehicle currently has a valid Georgia license plate and a disabled person’s license plate is being requested for that same vehicle, the Georgia license plate must be returned to the tag office.
 If it is not returned, a disabled person’s license plate cannot be issued.

 The forms that you may need are here